yuanwang713/Udacity-Data-Analyst-Nanodegree/P1-Perceptual_Phenomenon/Readme.md

 95% CI: (-25.3527231, 9.42314)
 ```

-**Null hypothesis rejected.** At α 0.05, the *time to name colours is significantly
-different* between congruent and incongruent tasks.
-People do not name colours
+**Null hypothesis rejected.** At significant level of 0.05, the p-value is way smaller than 0.05.
+Therefore, we can conclude that there is significant difference between congruent and incongruent groups.
-at the same speed when the word’s meaning and its colour match, as when they
-do not match.
-The result confirms my expectations.

 ####6.
 Optional: What do you think is responsible for the effects observed?
 Can you think of an alternative or similar task that would result in a similar effect?